 Codeine is a narcotic.
 Some people have found a way to abuse it recreationally.
-They mix it a syrup form into soda to mask the taste.
+They mix the syrup form into soda to mask the taste.
 It is commonly referred to as lean.
 Exactly what is lean, and is it an addictive drug?

 What is Lean?